xxiaoweii/tp/docs/UserGuide.md

 Output persons which match the given course.

 > Note: The input course is NOT case-sensitive.
+In other words, `searchcourse cs1101` is equivalent to `searchcourse CS1101`, which will match both `CS1101` and `cs1101`.

 ###### FORMAT:
 `searchcourse COURSECODE`